eliot-akira/ulisp-wasm/readme.md

 # uLisp Web

-[uLisp](http://www.ulisp.com) is a programming language for embedded devices.
+[uLisp](http://www.ulisp.com) is a programming language for microcontrollers and embedded devices.
 This project `ulisp-web` is an unofficial port of uLisp to WebAssembly that runs in the browser and on server side.

 See [the Playground page](https://eliot-akira.github.io/ulisp-web/).

 > Status: **Draft** - It can parse and evaluate a Lisp expression.
-The runtime on WASM has its own process thread with 9K of memory, and an async event loop to communicate and yield control to the host.
+The runtime on WASM has its own process thread with 9K of memory, and an async event loop to communicate and yield control to the host on every instruction.

 ## Changes